 Oklahoma Is a No-Fault State

-Video Transcribed: My name is Jason Lile, and I am an Oklahoma Dads Rights lawyer.
+Video Transcribed: My name is Jason Lile, and I am a Fathers Rights lawyer in Tulsa, Okla.
 I wanted to answer a question today.
 That represents a common misconception in the public about divorce.

 And here’s what it is.
 Can I get custody of my children even if the divorce is my fault?
 Well, as soon as a potential client or a client says something about fault, I immediately need to inform them that Oklahoma is a no-fault state.
 What does that mean?